-The specific model we’ve chosen is the Blackstar ID:260.
-It’s 60w, so easily large enough to fill most rooms, yet doesn’t lose any tonal integrity at lower volumes thanks to the modelling technology.
+The specific model we’ve chosen is the Blackstar ID:Core Stereo 100.
+It’s 2 x 50-Watts, so easily large enough to fill most rooms, yet doesn’t lose any tonal integrity at lower volumes thanks to the modelling technology.

 Yeah yeah, say the valve purists, you can approximate a valve tone but you can never truly replace it.
 That may or may not be true, but there is something undeniably cool about a small-sized valve combo operating at full tilt.
 This Fender Blues Junior is a great example of an amp begging to be lugged around the local circuit.
 Standing at just 15 watts, the Blues Junior is a perennial favourite for a number of reasons.